Darkhax-Minecraft/Bookshelf/README.md

 Bookshelf
 =========
-Bookshelf is a core mod that expands upon Forge and Minecraft by adding new utilities, hooks and events which are publicly available to every mod authors.
+Bookshelf is a core mod that expands upon Forge and Minecraft by adding new utilities, hooks and events which are publicly available to any mod authors.

 Compilation
 ===========